-- Change original engine oil after first 5 hours of operation. - More often in hot (over 85° F: 30° C) weather or dusty operating conditions. - Service after the first 25 hours, then after every 100 hours.
+More often in hot (over 85° F: 30° C) weather or dusty operating conditions.
+Service after the first 25 hours of operation, then every 100 hours of operation.

 CHECK TIRE PRESSURES

 Tire pressure should be checked periodically, and maintained at the levels shown in the chart.
 Note that these pressures may differ slightly from the "Max Inflation" stamped on the side-wall of the tires.
 The pressures shown provide proper traction, improve cut quality, and extend tire life.